Introduction to Scoring

 - Have either an integrated climate plan, OR a standalone mitigation plan AND a standalone adaptation plan and attach or provide a weblink to the plan in question 7.1a

 - Demonstrate leadership in target setting by reporting targets aligned with the latest science on limiting the most harmful impacts of climate change.
-A science-based target should include both a long-term net-zero target (by 2050) and a mid-term target that is aligned with a fair share of limiting global warming to 1.5˚C. In 2022, cities need to report at least one of these two targets to score an A. In 2023, cities will be required to report both a long-term and mid-term science-based target to score an A.
+A science-based target should include both a long-term net-zero target (by 2050) and a mid-term target that is aligned with a fair share of limiting global warming to 1.5˚C. In 2023, jurisdictions are required to report both a long-term and mid-term science-based target to score an A.

 - Submit their response publicly

 - Note that stricter criteria for attachments may be introduced in future years

 - One overall letter score indicating the overall level of climate disclosure and performance as assessed by the information provided in the response;

 - One Adaptation letter score indicating the level of climate disclosure and performance as assessed by the information provided in the response to questions falling under Adaptation;